-For the 2018-2019 award year the FAFSA information selected by ED that an institution, applicant and, if appropriate, the applicant's parent(s) or spouse may be required to verify are:
+For the 2021-2022 award year the FAFSA information selected by ED that an institution, applicant and, if appropriate, the applicant's parent(s) or spouse may be required to verify are:

 - Adjusted Gross Income

 - U.S. Income Tax Paid

 - Untaxed Portions of Individual Retirement Account (IRA) Distributions

 - Untaxed Portions of Pensions

 - IRA Deductions and Payments

 - Tax Exempt Interest Income

 - Education Credits

-- Income Earned from Work
+- Income Farned from Work

 - Number of Household Members

 - Number of Household Members in College

 - High School Completion Status

-Identity/Statement of Education Purpose
+- Identity/Statement of Education Purpose

 Please note that AAMI may select FAFSA items for verification beyond the items required by ED.
 Students will receive notification that they have been selected for verification which will specify the actions required by the applicant and the documents (if any) required for verification that must be submitted to AAMI to complete the verification process.
 The applicant also receives a FAFSA processing email notification from ED.
 This email states that their FAFSA was processed and a Student Aid Report (SAR) was generated that indicates their eligibility status and notifies them if they were selected for verification.
 If the ED or AAMI selects an applicant for verification under this policy, the applicant must complete the required actions specified or provide the requested documents or information.
-The Federal deadline for verification completion is the earlier of 120 days from the applicant's last date of attendance or the federal deadline of September 12, 2020.
+Students will need to contact the Financial Aid Office for application/verification deadlines.
 This includes making any necessary corrections, submitting those corrections to the Central Processing System, and submitting the new corrected Student Aid Report (SAR) to AAMI.